Voigtländer Brillant: Focusing Brillant

+After the introduction of this focusing model, the zone-focusing models continued to be produced.

 Focusing and controls

 Pre-1938 models use zone focusing.
 This means there are three markings: Portrait, Group and Landscape, each supposing a standard distance or depth-of-field.
 A small table with the right distances is provided in the manual or inside the accessory-shoe holder.
 Different language versions were made for various markets; German, English (their name became Brilliant), Spanish, French, Italian, Polish and Czechoslovak versions have been reported.
 Apart from this zone-focusing, a distance scale in meters or feet and a depth-of-field scale are provided to let the photographer make an educated guess of whether the picture will be in focus.
 Three shutter speeds are provided; B, 1/25 and 1/50s.
 The aperture can be set at 9 (full aperture), 11 and 22.
 The latter two are selected by rotating a punched disc between the lenses.

 The introduction of the Focusing Brillant added a third way of focusing: a visual focus check on a small dot of ground glass in the viewfinder.